Weijia-Wang341/BehaviorMapping/README.md

 # BehaviorMapping

-# Behavior Mapping

 Behavior Mapping is a method used to visualize and analyze user interactions within a system to improve user experience and functionality.
 For a detailed exploration of behavior mapping, refer to my [original article](http://example.com/original-article).

 ## Section 1: Executable File
 ![flowchart1](https://github.com/user-attachments/assets/632d7f50-bf7d-4d0a-8de4-68c866b3d410)

-This section provides information about the executable file used for behavior mapping analysis.

 ### Introduction